nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 #### 2.1.2.
 Logic Component
 The Logic component is responsible for the following tasks:
-- Make sense of the command entered by the user by splitting it into the command type and the parameters and/or delimiters if any.
+- Makes sense of the command entered by the user by splitting it into the command type and the parameters and/or delimiters if any.
 - Executes a command based on its type and provides an appropriate result to the user via the Ui component.

-The following class diagram briefly explains how different classes in the logic component interact with each other and with other components.
+The following class diagram briefly explains how different classes in the Logic component interact with each other.

 ![logiccomponent](DG_Diagrams/LogicComponent.png)

 #### 2.1.3.
 Model Component
-[Work in Progress]
 The Model component is responsible for the following tasks:
 - Stores the bus data, dine info data and favourites list in memory.
 - Performs operations on the data to facilitate the command execution by Logic component.